CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab7.md

 ### Task 2: Auto_Completion of Code with Different Experiments

+Use GitHub Copilot to auto-complete code for importing libraries and handling data using prompts in VS Code.

 ### Note: After entering the prompt, press Enter and then Tab to see the suggestions.
 Once you view a suggestion, press Tab to accept it, and hit Enter to see more code suggestions.

 1. Click on **Extension** from the left panel, search for **Jupyter**, and install it.
 Then, search for **Python** and install the extension.
 If prompted, select **Reload Window** for both extensions.
 Close the VS code and restart it.